agalcalledjen/Meowtown/README.md

 # Meowtown 🏙

-ADP (Project 1): A back-end application that supports a local sharing economy using PostgreSQL, Node.js/Express, and GraphQL.
+ADP (Project 1): An web-based application for a local cat items sharing economy.
+The application offers the users features such as browse all items and user profiles.
+In addition, users can share items of their own.

 ---